-- What is “unlawful employment of aliens” in Las Vegas, NV?
+- What is “unlawful employment of aliens” in Las Vegas, Nevada?

 It is unlawful for employers to hire, recruit, or refer for a fee unauthorized aliens.
 “Unauthorized aliens” means foreign workers who at the time of employment are not either: